20 Top Things to Do in Hong Kong in 4 Days

 I, unfortunately, did only one day trip and visited another island, which I recommend.

 Lamma Island is a beautiful island with beaches, hiking options, and a cute fishing village.
 Though I do not regret having visited this island, I would love to visit Lantau Island on my next trip.
-I did go there by myself without a guided tour, but if you prefer having it fully organized and heard more about the island click here.
+I did go there by myself without a guided tour, but if you prefer having it fully organized click on the link below to book your tour.

 Extra Tip, Voila it´s 21 Places to Visit in Hong Kong